compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

 It does the self-calibration, extracts the continuum and the lines, and images the results.
-It creates four files: two UV tables in compressed UVFITS format that contain the continuum and line visibilities, respectively; and two images/cubes in compressed FITS for the continuum image and line data cubes, respectively:
+It creates four files: two UV tables in UVFITS format that contain the continuum and line visibilities, respectively; and two images/cubes in FITS format for the continuum image and line data cubes, respectively:

-* `data/reduced/bhr71/bhr71-a-spw25-cont.uvfits.gz`
+* `data/reduced/bhr71/bhr71-a-spw25-cont.uvfits`
-* `data/reduced/bhr71/bhr71-a-spw25-lines.uvfits.gz`
+* `data/reduced/bhr71/bhr71-a-spw25-lines.uvfits`
-* `data/reduced/bhr71/bhr71-a-spw25-cont.fits.gz`
+* `data/reduced/bhr71/bhr71-a-spw25-cont.fits`
-* `data/reduced/bhr71/bhr71-a-spw25-lines.fits.gz`
+* `data/reduced/bhr71/bhr71-a-spw25-lines.fits`

 The script takes 1.2 hours to run on 36 core server.